qua-platform/quam-builder/quam_builder/architecture/superconducting/README.md

 Defines structures representing pairs of interacting qubits, holding parameters relevant to their joint operations (e.g., two-qubit gates).

-- **`FixedFrequencyTransmonsPair`**: Represents a pair of interacting fixed-frequency transmons.
+- **`FixedFrequencyTransmonPair`**: Represents a pair of interacting fixed-frequency transmons.
 Contains the control and target qubit components, as well as parameters related to specific two-qubit gate implementations such as `ZZ_drive` or `cross_resonance`.
-- **`FluxTunableTransmonsPair`**: Represents a pair of interacting flux-tunable transmons.
+- **`FluxTunableTransmonPair`**: Represents a pair of interacting flux-tunable transmons.
 Contains the control and target qubit components, as well as parameters related to specific two-qubit gate implementations such as `coupler` or `mutual_flux_bias` for instance.

 ---